-Windows, External Doors and Joinery Repair Category 2 Notes As stated, there are some older style UPVC windows to the rear which are showing some signs of weathering/wear and tear.
-There are some localised deteriorated timber features to external wall areas of the subject building.
+Windows, External Doors and Joinery Repair Category 2 Notes The window units are of an older type and there is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time.
+The operations can be affected and the opening mechanisms damaged.
+Ongoing maintenance should be anticipated.
+The seals of double glazed units have failed, resulting in condensation between the panes of glass.
+These units can be repaired/replaced by a glazing contractor.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+Deterioration is noted to the external joinery.